Achievable logoAchievable logo

 Weight belts

-• Recommended for exercises that stress the lower back and near-maximal or maximal loads (e.g., squat, deadlift).
+• Recommended for exercises that stress the lower back and for near-maximal or maximal loads (e.g., squat, deadlift).

 • Can reduce risk of injury but may reduce abdominal muscle activation.